 Nintendo will reveal new details in April

-Nintendo has not yet officially confirmed this functionality, but should provide more information at the Nintendo Direct event scheduled for April 2nd.
-Until then, fans continue to analyze every detail of the trailer, while speculation about the potential of Joy-Cons on the Switch 2 gains strength.
+Nintendo has not yet officially confirmed this feature, but should provide more information at the Nintendo Direct event scheduled for April 2nd.
+Until then, fans continue to analyze every detail of the trailer, while speculation about the potential of the Joy-Cons on the Switch 2 gains momentum.